 For starters, there are no plans (Mountain Lion excepted)--because they're not needed!
 All parts are laser-cut and assembly is done by following the photos and guidance in the instructions.
 Even parts you'd normally imagine must simply be sticks--wing spars--aren't.
 Spars are cut with integral gussets that capture and align each rib.
 Then there's the ribs themselves.
 They're not just a bunch of airfoil-shaped cuts in the wood that you have to measure & cut to length.
 Each rib is shaped and cut properly for length, foil and height.
 The instructions?
 As much energy goes into the photos, writing and editing as into the designs themselves.

-Finally, should you have trouble trimming or building one of my kits, please let me help you.
+The Laser-Cut Planes Guarantee: A kit you're delighted with!
+Anything short of that simply won't fly.
+Should you have trouble building or trimming one of my kits, please let me help you.
 They'll all fly well--I guarantee it.
+Check out some hints on the Support page.

 All the best,